Applications are invited for two Postgraduate Research studentships at the Bristol Robotics Laboratory, UWE Bristol.

 This studentship includes a fee bursary to cover the Home/EU tuition fee rate plus a maintenance allowance of £15,500 in 2017/18.

-The successful applicants should have a first-class or upper second-class honours degree or equivalent qualification in Computer Science or Engineering or a related degree with interest in medical robotics and image guided surgery.
+The successful applicants should have a first-class or upper second-class honours degree or equivalent qualification in Computer Science or Engineering or a related degree, with a keen interest in robotics.
+However, prior knowledge of medical robotics or, more specifically, brachytherapy is not essential as training will be incorporated within the PhD programme.
 Preferred skill requirements include knowledge/experience of image processing, mechanical design and control engineering.
-The applicants should have a masters degree in one of the relevant subjects.
+The applicants should have a master’s degree in one of the relevant subjects.

 How to apply